 That seemed to cause issues with many related parties at the time, who were not only dealing with a new competitor but one that actually ran the very platform where their own store was located.

 However, as time would show, the developments by Amazon did not do much to obliterate its competition.
-They simply meant Amazon became a vendor on its own platform with other, non-Amazon stores receiving the same search algorithms, the same ratings, and the same infrastructure support that they had been doing before the launch of Amazon Basics.
+They simply meant Amazon became a vendor on its own platform with other, non-Amazon stores receiving the same search algorithms, the same ratings, and the same infrastructure support that they had been doing before the launch of Amazon Basics in 2009.

 That is the same case with AWS in its current journey for progress.